PEOPLE OF THE FOUNDATION

 4% Accommodation and other

-White Star Foundation covers the salaries, office space and utilities needed to run the Friends Foundation.
+White Star Foundation supports the Friends Foundation by providing funds for salaries, office space and utilities needed to run the Friends Foundation.

 “Friends of Children’s Hospitals in Warsaw” (previously known as “Friends of Litewska Children’s Hospital”) foundation was founded in 1993.
 Since 2002 it has been recognized as a public benefit organization (organizacja pożytku publicznego, OPP).